LSyM-UVEG/ANISE/README.md

 ```
 2) Check the version installed using ```node -v ```.
 If the version is not 16.14 then follow the next steps.

 3) The node version can be changed with Node Version Manager (nvm).
-Execute the following command line.
+Execute the following command line to install nvm.
 ```console
 curl -sL https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh -o install_nvm.sh
 ```